 Planning for Graduate School

-We advise only for Undergraduate Programs in the College of Education at Texas State.
+We only advise for College of Education undergraduate programs at Texas State.

 This depends, and we recommend speaking directly to the specific graduate program(s) you are interested in applying to for guidance.

 - Ultimately, we will not award your degree until you request that we do so by submitting an application for graduation.
 That application signals our office to review your records and determine your eligibility for awarding of a degree.